Trustless/Trading/README.md

 ## Token Templates

-Trustless Token Templates include libraries and components slated to build tokens derived from EIP #20 Standard Tokens; the original token template: Token.sol.
+Trustless Token Templates include libraries and components slated to build tokens derived from EIP #20 Standard Tokens (https://github.com/ethereum/EIPs/issues/20); the original token template: Token.sol.
 This is a github repo.

 ## Token Registry

-Trustless Token Registry is derived from EIP #22 Standard Token Registries which is based on blockchain-served namespaces.
+Trustless Token Registry is derived from EIP #22 Standard Token Registries which is based on blockchain-side namespaces. https://github.com/ethereum/EIPs/issues/22

 Tokens generated at a Token Factory will be able to automatically register via that Factory's Registry.
 This saves time, reduces errors, and accomodate other human friendly features such as automatic updating.

 Tokens not deployed by a Token Factory may be registered directly by way of code pattern validation (expensive).

-A Top-level Token Registry may also be deployed to essentially manage a registry of registries.

 ## Token Factory